 - If ABC Company experiences a credit event (bankruptcy, payment default, or a debt restructuring), the credit default swap will trigger, and Jane will pay John the remaining interest on the bond.

 What is Bankruptcy?

-Bankruptcy is a legal process and refers to the inability of an individual or organization to repay their outstanding debts and is filed by the debtor (or, less commonly, the creditor).
+Bankruptcy is a legal process that ensues when an individual or organization is unable to repay their outstanding debts.
+It is filed by the debtor (or, less commonly, the creditor).
 A company that is bankrupt is also insolvent.

-Notable companies that filed for bankruptcy is Apple in 1997, General Motors in 2013, and Marvel Entertainment in 1996.
+Notable companies that have filed for bankruptcy are Apple in 1997, General Motors in 2013, and Marvel Entertainment in 1996.

 Example of a Bankruptcy

 ABC Company is facing deteriorating market conditions, causing the company to generate revenue that is significantly lower than projections.
 Due to its inability to generate profits, the company is unable to pay its outstanding debts to creditors and is eventually forced to file for bankruptcy.

 A payment default occurs when an individual or organization is unable to make payments on their debts on a timely basis.
 Continual payment defaults are a precursor to bankruptcy.